spreadshirt/apps/sketchomat.md

 Custom basket implementation
 ---

-If you want to use the Tablomat in your own shop system just as creation tool for custom T-Shirts, but want to use your custom checkout you can pass an `addToBasket` function as parameter.
+If you want to use the Sketchomat in your own shop system just as creation tool for custom T-Shirts, but want to use your custom checkout you can pass an `addToBasket` function as parameter.